cardanoapi/mempool-explorer/client/README.md

 ![Mempool Explorer](mempool-explorer.png)

-This is a web application built using Next.js for exploring and analyzing the transaction mempool of the Cardano blockchain network in real-time.
+This is a web application built using Next.js and Express for exploring and analyzing the transaction mempool of the Cardano blockchain network in real-time.

 ## Features